F33gz/APPorte_HCI/README.md

 ---

-## 13. Heuristic Evaluation
+## 12. Heuristic Evaluation

-As part of the course's "Taller 5: Evaluación Heurística" methodology, the team conducted a peer heuristic evaluation following the standard Severity × Frequency = Criticality framework, with problems classified against Nielsen's heuristics.
-The full report, including the prioritized list of critical problems and proposed solutions, is available in [`Informe Euristica.pdf`](./assets/Informe%20Euristica.pdf).
+As part of the course's "Taller 5: Evaluación Heurística" methodology, each group both evaluates another team's project and receives an evaluation of their own.
+Two reports are relevant here:

+- **Evaluation conducted by our team** (on a peer project, "InterBus"), following the standard Severity × Frequency = Criticality framework: [`Informe Euristica.pdf`](./assets/Informe%20Euristica.pdf).
+- **Evaluation received from peers, of APPorte itself** (Stephanie Mercado and Felipe Medina), covering 14 distinct usability problems mapped to Nielsen's heuristics with severity/frequency scoring: `[add final filename/link here]`.

+Every issue identified in the second report has been logged and cross-referenced against the in-class handwritten peer review — see "Design Critiques Received" below.

 ---

-## 14. Accessibility Considerations
+## 13. Accessibility Considerations

 Accessibility research for this project was grounded in the course's accessibility workshop, which analyzed real-world digital accessibility initiatives (screen-reader compatibility, multilingual labeling, manual and automated audits) in an existing large-scale platform.
 The full analysis is available in [`Presentación - Accesibilidad Digital en MercadoLibre.pdf`](<./assets/Presentación - Accesibilidad Digital en MercadoLibre.pdf>).